-Consequently, the management is confident that the Foundation will have sufficient funds to continue its operations for at least 12 months from the date of approval of these financial statements and, therefore, these financial statements have been prepared on a going concern basis.
-Accordingly, the management is of the view that there is no material uncertainty with respect to the Foundation's ability to continue as a going concern.
+Management is confident that the CSF will have sufficient funds to continue its operations for at least 12 months from the date of approval of these financial statements and therefore, these financial statements have been prepared on a going concern basis.
+Accordingly, the management is of view that there is no material uncertainty with respect to the Foundation's ability to continue as going concern.